-Trilogy Golf Club at Vistancia: The Scottsdale Golf AlternativeBy Marina Beach • Sep 18th, 2013
+Trilogy Golf Club at Vistancia Review: The Scottsdale Golf AlternativeBy Marina Beach • Sep 18th, 2013

 Trilogy Golf Club at Vistancia, located 25 minutes northwest of Phoenix in Peoria, is a golf trip worth experiencing.
 Trilogy draws upon Arizona’s distinctive desert landscape and is surrounded by thick native grasses.